elenime/flixster-part-2/README.md

 Submitted by: Eleni Mekonnen

-FlixstersP2 is a movie browsing app that allows users to browse ...
-[TODO]
+FlixstersP2 is a movie browsing app that allows users to browse

 Time spent: 2 hours spent in total